nocomplexity/codeaudit/docs/howtoscan.md

-## 2. Clone the Repository you want to scan
+## 2. Clone the Repository you want to scan or use the PyPI package name

+### To scan a directory based on the PyPI package name:

+codeaudit filescanscan <package-name-of-package-on-PyPI> [OUTPUTFILE]

-To clone a repository:
+### Or clone a repository:

+For direct improvement and inspection of all code using your Python code editor, after examining the Code Audit weakness report:

 1. Go to the repository page (e.g., on GitHub).
 2. Click the green **Code** button.